uber-archive/idl/README.md

 ## Introduction

-`thrift-store` provides a "package manager" for thrift interfaces.
+`idl` provides a "package manager" for thrift interfaces.
-It comes with two CLI commands, `thrift-store-daemon` and `thrift-store`.
+It comes with two CLI commands, `idl-daemon` and `idl`.

 ## Motivation